 In the early fall of 2014, I decided to start taking voice lessons from a talented friend.
 I've always wanted to sing, but felt that wasn't my natural talent.
 In my Cherokee studies, I had collected the Cherokee lyrics to songs.
 It was common for them to take a common hymn tune and put their own words to it.
 So I gave myself the challenge of learning to sing in Cherokee.
 Again, this became a pivital point in my art

-I currently serve on the board of the Princeton, KY Renaissance on Main/Main Street Committee, and am a member of the Caldwell County Trail of Tears Commission.
+I currently serve on the board of the Princeton, KY Renaissance on Main/Main Street Committee.
 I also volunteer with several local schools, mentoring students who are interested in pursuing art.

-I live a pretty healthy lifestyle.
+I follow a healthy lifestyle.
 I teach yoga and fitness classes at Trilogy Performance Sports in Princeton, KY.
 I eat a clean diet as much as possible.
-(I avoid preservatives, corn and dairy products and try to eat deliciously fresh as often as I can.)
-I am also a Wellness Advocate (Essential Oils!)
+(I avoid preservatives, corn, yeast and dairy products and try to eat deliciously fresh as often as I can.)
+I am also a Wellness Advocate for DoTERRA Essential Oils.

-If you'd like to know more about anything I've discussed, please feel free to ask me about it!
+If you'd like to know more about anything I've mentioned, please feel free to ask me about it!